 The Devon Rex comes in all colours.
 A few examples include solid, bi-colour tortie, mink, pointed (known as Si-Rex), black, white, smoke.

 If you are looking to bring a Devon Rex into your home we recommend choosing a registered cat breeder.
 They are registered with a local or national cat council and have to abide by strict rules.

 If possible, look for a breeder who raises their kittens underfoot, that is, inside the house, so they are used to lots of human interaction and the hustle and bustle that goes with most households.

 Most breeders won’t let kittens go to their new home until they are at least 10 weeks, many Devon Rex breeders hold onto the kittens longer as they are quite a petite breed and many veterinarians won’t desex a kitten until it is at least 2 kg.

-Kittens are usually desexed prior to going to their new home.
+Most breeders desex kittens before they go to their new home.
 This is because responsible breeders will only sell entire kittens to other registered breeders.
 If you do want a kitten to breed with, you should state this when you make contact with the breeder.

 Devon Rexes can produce more ear wax than other breeds which may require cleaning.
-Their coats are more prone to picking up dirt, so bathing may be needed.

 Due to their trusting nature and thin coat, Devon Rexes should be kept indoors, preferably with access to an outdoor enclosure.